Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 3. Subsequently, propose and approve the addition of a new, secure signer key to REPLACE the compromised one, thereby restoring the wallet's full security threshold.

 - For example, in a 3-of-5 multi-sig:

+- Imagine you have Metamask Wallet A, Trezor Wallet B, and Frame Wallet C, plus two other signer wallets.

+- To send 5 ETH, a proposal is made.
+Metamask Wallet A approves, Trezor Wallet B approves, and Frame Wallet C approves.
+The 3/5 threshold is met, and the ETH is sent.